 The other issue is responsiveness.
 The implication is that a woman can orgasm whenever she chooses but in particular every time a man does.
 This is highly unlikely.
 Gay men may orgasm in a similar time frame to each other because they are aroused by the activity and anatomy on hand.
 But women are much less responsive than men and not aroused by real-world erotic stimuli.
 It is simply not possible for a woman to orgasm on demand.

-The key reason women (even lesbians) do not orgasm by any means with a lover is that there are no naturally occurring erotic turn-ons that arouse women.
 If any form of clitoral stimulation (oral or manual) were to cause female orgasm with a lover, women would have no reason to accept intercourse with all its risks.
-Given women’s lack of arousal with a lover, their only proactive option is to provide stimulation and turn-ons to assist with male orgasm.
-Women would be less willing to accept intercourse if they could orgasm with a lover by other means.
+Given women’s lack of arousal with a lover, their only proactive role involves facilitating male orgasm.
 Men’s high responsiveness and women’s low responsiveness both contribute to reproduction.

 The male, with his higher level of sexual responsiveness, is the one who is more often interested in making oral contacts, and it is the wife who is more often offended.
 (Alfred Kinsey 1948)